 1.2 Flat Within-Month Shape

-«Customer Name»’s monthly Tier 1 Block Amounts, expressed in megawatt hours, shall be determined based on «Customer Name»’s Monthly Shaping Factors.
-Each «Customer Name»’s Monthly Shaping Factors that are used to determine monthly Tier 1 Block Amounts shall be determined as follows:
+«Customer Name»’s monthly Tier 1 Block Amounts, expressed in megawatt hours, shall be determined based on each «Customer Name» Member’s Monthly Shaping Factors.
+Each «Customer Name» Member’s Monthly Shaping Factors that are used to determine monthly Tier 1 Block Amounts shall be determined as follows:

 1.2.1 Monthly Shaping Factors to Determine Amounts for Each Month

 For purposes of this section 1.2, “Monthly Shaping Factors” means the twelve monthly factors on a Rate Period basis, as stated in section 1.2.1.3 of this exhibit, which BPA shall use to determine the amount of Firm Requirements Power priced at Tier 1 Rates for each month of a Fiscal Year.
-BPA shall determine «Customer Name»’s Monthly Shaping Factors in accordance with section 1.2.1.2 of this exhibit using «Customer Name»’s “monthly load values” and “annual load value” as determined in accordance with section 1.2.1.1 of this exhibit.
+BPA shall determine each «Customer Name» Member’s Monthly Shaping Factors in accordance with section 1.2.1.2 of this exhibit using «Customer Name»’s Member’s “monthly load values” and “annual load value” as determined in accordance with section 1.2.1.1 of this exhibit.

 1.2.1.1 Calculation of Monthly and Annual Load Values

-BPA shall calculate «Customer Name»’s “monthly load value” for each month of the year by taking the average of «Customer Name»’s Total Retail Load, expressed in MWh, for the four years prior to the current Forecast Year for the applicable month.
+BPA shall calculate «Customer Name»’s Member’s “monthly load value” for each month of the year by taking the average of «Customer Name»’s Total Retail Load, expressed in MWh, for the four years prior to the current Forecast Year for the applicable month.

 Monthly Load Value =